scollinselliott/lakhesis/README.md

   biplot or the reference plot.
 - **Consensus Seriation** (Top right) Displays the results of harmonizing selected partial seriations, which have been identified as “strands.”
-The process of deriving a consensus seriation entails an iterative regressions on partially seriated sequences which are harmonized via PCA, separately on row and column elements.
+The process of deriving a consensus seriation entails a process of iterative regressions on partially seriated sequences which are harmonized via PCA, separately on row and column elements.
 The seriated incidence matrix is also displayed in this panel.
 - **Criteria** (Bottom left) Critical coefficients to determine whether discordant strands should be removed and/or row or column elements